Skip to main content

 Course overview

-Graduate Diploma in Fine Art is aimed at students who wish to progress to MA level or pursue a career within the field of fine art.
+Graduate Diploma in Fine Art is for students who have a BA (Bachelor of Arts) but not necessarily in fine art.
+The course will help you progress to MA (Master of Arts) level or pursue a career within the field of fine art.

 What to expect

-• At Chelsea practice and theory are integrated.
-This helps you understand the contexts and conditions that shape and frame contemporary art practice
+• Integrated practice and theory: This will help you understand the contexts and conditions that shape and frame contemporary art practice.

-• A framework to help you develop a critical body of work.
-This will enable you to locate your ideas and practice in relation to contemporary art and debates on cultural and theoretical issues
+• A framework to develop your work: This will enable you to locate your ideas and practice in relation to contemporary art and debates on cultural and theoretical issues.

-• To produce a portfolio of practical work, write proposals for MA or other applications
+• Portfolios and proposals: You’ll produce a portfolio of practical work and write applications for MA or other related courses and funding.

-• To articulate your ideas in relation to other appropriate practices and theories, both in writing and in the form of verbal presentations
+• Written work and verbal presentations: To articulate your ideas in relation to other appropriate practices and theories.

-• Negotiated access to Chelsea's shared workshops.
-These include ceramics, casting, laser cutting, photography, audio-visual editing suite, metal and woodwork.
-View the Chelsea facilities
+• Negotiated access to Chelsea's workshops: These include ceramics, casting, laser cutting, photography, audio-visual editing, metal and woodwork.
+View the Chelsea facilities.

 Mode of study